Application design considerations for mission-critical workloads

 Note

-The Application Insights SDK has adaptive sampling enabled by default.
-That means that not every request is sent to the cloud and searchable by ID.
-Mission-critical application teams need to be able to reliably trace every request, therefore the reference implementation has adaptive sampling disabled in production environment.
+Adaptive sampling is enabled by default in the Application Insights SDK.
+Adaptive sampling means that not every request is sent to the cloud and is searchable by ID.
+Mission-critical application teams need to reliably trace every request, which is why the reference implementation has adaptive sampling disabled in the production environment.

 Kubernetes monitoring implementation details

-Besides the use of diagnostic settings to send AKS logs and metrics to Log Analytics, AKS is also configured to use Container Insights.
-Enabling Container Insights deploys the OMSAgentForLinux via a Kubernetes DaemonSet on each of the nodes in AKS clusters.
-The OMSAgentForLinux is capable of collecting additional logs and metrics from within the Kubernetes cluster and sends them to its corresponding Log Analytics workspace.
-This contains more granular data about pods, deployments, services and the overall cluster health.
+You can use diagnostic settings to send AKS logs and metrics to Azure Monitor Logs.
+You can also use the container insights feature with AKS.
+Enable container insights to deploy the OMSAgentForLinux through a Kubernetes DaemonSet on each of the nodes in AKS clusters.
+The OMSAgentForLinux can collect more logs and metrics from within the Kubernetes cluster and send them to its corresponding Azure Monitor Logs workspace.
+This workspace contains granular data about pods, deployments, services, and the overall health of the cluster.

-Extensive logging can negatively affect cost while providing no benefit.
-For this reason, stdout log collection and Prometheus scraping is disabled for the workload pods in the Container Insights configuration, because all traces are already captured through Application Insights - generating duplicate records.
+Extensive logging can negatively affect cost and doesn't provide benefits.
+For this reason, stdout log collection and Prometheus scraping are disabled for the workload pods in the container insights configuration because all traces are already captured through Application Insights, which generates duplicate records.

 #